0xlindberg/intune-my-macs/INTUNE-MY-MACS-DOCUMENTATION.md

 ### scr-app-101-office-defaults (Script)

-Set Microsoft Office apps as default handlers for common document types.
+Configures Microsoft Office applications (Word, Excel, PowerPoint, Outlook) as the default handlers for all Office-related document types and URL schemes.
+Automatically installs utiluti v1.1 if not present and runs associations in the current user context via launchctl.

 **Source:** `scripts/intune/scr-app-101-office-defaults.sh`
 **Settings:** 4